Vampire Weekend: Departure of Batmanglij and Father of the Bride (2014–2021)

-After remaining quiet following the conclusion of their Modern Vampires tour, which wrapped up in September 2014, it was revealed on January 26, 2016, that Rostam Batmanglij had departed the band.
-He noted that he and Koenig would continue to collaborate.
-Later the same day, Koenig announced that Vampire Weekend was in the studio working on their upcoming fourth album, with Batmanglij contributing to the record.
-The album's working title was revealed to be Mitsubishi Macchiato.

-In January 2016, the band performed in Iowa for a Bernie Sanders rally two days before the Iowa primaries.
-The band members Rostam Batmanglij and Chris Baio were replaced by David Longstreth and Nat Baldwin (both from Dirty Projectors) and an all female a cappella group from the University of Iowa, due to Batmanglij's departure from the band and Baio being on tour with his side project.
-Lead vocalist Ezra Koenig expressed his support for the candidate in various ways through social media and on his Beats 1 show "Time Crisis".
+After concluding their Modern Vampires tour in September 2014, Vampire Weekend went silent until January 26, 2016, when it was announced that Rostam Batmanglij had left the band.
+Despite his departure, he and Ezra Koenig planned to continue collaborating.
+On the same day, Koenig revealed the band was in the studio working on their fourth album, at the time titled, Mitsubishi Macchiato, with Batmanglij contributing to it.
+In late January 2016, the band supported Bernie Sanders by performing at an Iowa rally just before the primaries.
+Filling in for Batmanglij and Chris Baio, who was touring for his solo project, the band performed with members David Longstreth and Nat Baldwin of Dirty Projectors, Jake Longstreth, the comedy duo the Lucas Brothers, and an all-female a cappella group from the University of Iowa.
+Koenig, a vocal Sanders supporter, also promoted the candidate on social media and his Beats 1 radio show, Time Crisis.
+In April 2016, the band briefly performed at another Sanders rally in Washington Square Park, marking their debut as a trio, joined again by Longstreth.

-In April 2016, the band briefly performed at a rally for presidential candidate Bernie Sanders in Washington Square Park.
-Koenig has been a well-known supporter of Sanders, after discussions on his Beats 1 radio show, Time Crisis.
-The band performed live with Dave Longstreth of the Dirty Projectors, which marked their first performance as a trio.

 In late 2016, Koenig was reportedly in talks to sign the band with Columbia Records, as he reportedly "hit it off" with executive Rob Stringer.
 Initially, this news was regarded a rumor, until the band's website revamp in 2018, in which a Sony Music copyright appeared on the site.